Dakota City, Nebraska

 Clarksburg, West Virginia

-Carol Markstrom is a Western singer/songwriter who divides her time between Arizona and West Virginia performing in both sides of the country.
-Carol takes inspiration from remarkable people, places, and events and she loves to tell stories through her music.
-She hikes and explores remote trails and back roads and along the way finds sources of inspiration for her songs.
+Carol is a Western singer/songwriter who divides her time between Arizona and West Virginia.
+She hikes and explores remote trails and back roads.
+She takes inspiration from remarkable people, places, and events and loves to tell stories through her music.

-In addition to her music endeavors, Carol is a Professor at West Virginia and writes non-fiction articles and books about American Indian history and culture with this knowledge serving as inspiration for creative songwriting endeavors.
+Carol is a Professor at West Virginia and writes non-fiction articles and books about American Indian history and culture with this knowledge serving as inspiration for creative songwriting endeavors.
 She is also a children's author having released a book in 2014 called Dance of the Desert through Tate Publishing.
 This book includes Carol's recorded song that she wrote for the 2013 Cochise Gathering and performed for children at a local school!
 Carol’s first CD, Vision Across the Range, was released in 2012 and has garnered some favorable reviews.
 She is currently writing and recording songs for her next CD with an expected release of Fall 2014.
-Carol is a member of the Western Music Association (WMA), Secretary of the East Coast Chapter of WMA, a member of the Academy of Western Artists, and a member of the Western Writers of America.
+Carol is a member of the WMA, Secretary of the East Coast Chapter of WMA, a member of the Academy of Western Artists, and a member of the Western Writers of America.

 Dale Page was born and raised in Oklahoma City, Oklahoma.
 While attending Oklahoma State University, he worked as a horseshoer, bull rider, stable manager, dude wrangler, and on the movie set of “The Cheyenne Social Club.”
 Page majored in English, but after graduation in 1970, worked as the farm and ranch reporter for the Amarillo Globe News.